 Jeanette Doran is the president of the NC Institute for Constitutional Law.
 She previously served as the institute’s executive director and general counsel, and chaired the Board of Review for the NC Division of Employment Security.
 An Auburn University and Campbell University law school graduate, Doran has also worked in the public defender’s office and UNC-Chapel Hill’s Institute of Government.

 Dana (Reason) Evans is a brand manager at North State Media, LLC, owns dana L. Inc., a cosmetics company, and also serves as conference director for the NC Alliance for Public Charter Schools.
 She is a former Miss North Carolina and a graduate of East Carolina University.
 Evans previously worked as a Raleigh-based consultant and event planner and currently lives in Wilmington.

-Shante’ Martin serves as general counsel for the North Carolina Community College System.
-She previously served as assistant attorney general and a judicial clerk at the North Carolina Supreme Court.
-Martin received both her undergraduate and law degrees from UNC-Chapel Hill, and is an adjunct professor at Wingate University.
+Q. Shante’ Martin is an adjunct professor of law at Wingate University and serves as a counsel attorney for Cranfill Sumner & Hartzog LLP.
+She previously served as general counsel for the North Carolina Community College System, an assistant attorney general for the NC Department of Justice, and a judicial clerk for the North Carolina Supreme Court.
+Martin received degrees in child development psychology and law from UNC-Chapel Hill.

 Greg Seamster is a financial advisor at Wells Fargo Advisors in Raleigh.
 He earned his undergraduate degree in history from Hampton-Sydney College, and his MTIM in trust and investment management from Campbell University.
 Seamster also coaches youth baseball.